martinescardo/TypeTopology/STATEMENT-OF-INCLUSION.md

 communication channels, and in person.
 Homotopy type theory is difficult enough without all the barriers that many of us have to face, so we hope to bring some of those down a bit.

+We have borrowed this statement literally from [agda-unimath](https://github.com/UniMath/agda-unimath/tree/master) with Egbert Rijke's permission.